Eschatologue/CM_wiki/docs/class/warlock/archmage.md

 Your patron grants you enhanced insight into the theories of arcane magic.
 You gain the following benefits:

-***Rapid Preparation.*** Each time you finish a **:rest-long: Long Rest** you can replace one Warlock spell you know of with another Warlock spell of your choice.
+**Rapid Preparation**  Each time you finish a **:rest-long: Long Rest** you can replace one Warlock spell you know of with another Warlock spell of your choice.

-***Expanded Spell List.*** Each time you gain a Warlock level, you can replace one Warlock spell you know of with one spell from the Wizard spell list.
+**Expanded Spell List**  Each time you gain a Warlock level, you can replace one Warlock spell you know of with one spell from the Wizard spell list.

 ### Level 10: Magical Ward

 Your understanding of the arcane allows you to resist magical effects, giving you the following benefit:

-***Resistance.*** You gain Resistance to :dmg-force: Force damage.
+**Resistance**  You gain Resistance to :dmg-force: Force damage.

-***Change Save.*** WWhen you are forced to make a saving throw to resist a magical effect or a spell, you can make a Charisma saving throw instead of the normal save.
+**Change Save**  WWhen you are forced to make a saving throw to resist a magical effect or a spell, you can make a Charisma saving throw instead of the normal save.
 You can use this feature a number of times equal to your Charisma modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 14: Improved Arcanum